aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/open-presentation/_index.md

 To open an existing presentation, you simply have to instantiate the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class and pass the file path (of the presentation you want to open) to its constructor.

-This Javascript code shows you how to open a presentation and also find out the number of slides it contains:
+This JavaScript code shows you how to open a presentation and also find out the number of slides it contains:

 ```javascript
 // Instantiates the Presentation class and passes the file path to its constructor